nickgammon/G-Pascal/markdown/assembler.md

 You will get a message, and poking will cease, if the value read back from that location is not the value you are attempting to place there.
 This would happen if you were writing to read-only memory.

 You can poke one or more locations (sequentially).
 The maximum number depends on what will fit into the editor's command-line buffer which is 256 bytes long including the trailing newline and 0x00 byte.

+A possible use of POKE would be to insert extra breakpoints "on the fly" while you are debugging.
+For example, once you hit one breakpoint (which you put in the code), you may be curious to know what the registers have in them a few instructions later.
+Referring to your listing for guidance about where to insert your breakpoints you could:

+* Find a suitable address / place of interest in your code
+* Note the machine-code instructions at that address by (using MEM), plus the next one (write them down)
+* Replace those two bytes (using POKE) with a $00 (BRK) followed by a breakpoint number
+* Resume your code so the new breakpoint is eventually reached (using RES)
+* After noting the contents of registers, stack, and memory, replace those two bytes with the ones you previously noted (using POKE)
+* Back up the address of the breakpoint by two bytes, so the replaced instruction is executed.
+To do that, find the contents of locations $15/$16, subtract two from them, and poke them back into $16/$17.
+Remember $16 is the low-order byte and $17 is the high-order byte.
+* Possibly insert another breakpoint further on in the code for the next point-of-interest stopping point
+* Resume your code so it continues from the instruction you just replaced (RESUME)

+You could also use POKE to remove instructions by replacing them with a NOP instruction ($EA).

 ---